-AI Agents for Small Business: A Practical Guide
+AI Agents for Small Business: Costs, Use Cases & ROI 2026

 AI

-AI Agents for Small Business: A Practical Guide
+AI Agents for Small Business: Costs, Use Cases & ROI 2026

-AI agents for small businesses cost $5-75/month in AI API fees plus $5-20/month hosting, and handle repetitive customer interactions — answering FAQs, scheduling appointments, qualifying leads — 24/7 in natural language.
-Unlike scripted chatbots, an AI agent understands context, reasons about your business rules, and takes real actions like booking appointments and updating your CRM.
+AI agents for small businesses cost $5-75/month in AI API (application programming interface) fees plus $5-20/month hosting, and handle repetitive customer interactions — answering FAQs, scheduling appointments, qualifying leads — 24/7 in natural language.
+Unlike scripted chatbots, an AI agent reads what a customer writes, figures out what they need, and actually does something about it — booking appointments, updating your records, or passing the conversation to a human when things get complicated.

-Most small businesses can build a working agent in 1-3 days using n8n + OpenAI or Claude.
+Most small businesses can have a working agent up and running in 1-3 days using n8n + OpenAI or Claude.
 This guide is based on production deployments across restaurants, clinics, lawyers, and e-commerce stores.

 The hype around AI agents is loud — LinkedIn posts about “10x revenue,” startups raising millions for “autonomous AI workers,” vendors selling enterprise platforms at $2,000/month.
 The reality is more grounded: AI agents won’t replace your team, but they will handle the same 20 questions you answer every day so you can focus on work that requires a human.